apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 ## Creating Vector Tiles

 In order to create vector tiles, Baremaps uses a YAML configuration file.
 This file defines general properties, a list of layers containing SQL queries to be executed against Postgis, and, optionally, styling rules.
-This example contains a sample configuration file (`source.yaml`) which you can download to your current working directory.
+This example contains a sample configuration files which you can download to your current working directory.

-Let's preview and edit the map with the sample configuration file (`source.yaml`) by executing the following command in a terminal.
+Let's preview and edit the map with the sample configuration files by executing the following command in a terminal.

 ```
 baremaps edit \
   --database 'jdbc:postgresql://localhost:5432/baremaps?user=baremaps&password=baremaps' \
-  --tileset 'tileset.yaml' \
+  --tileset 'tileset.json' \
-  --style 'style.yaml'
+  --style 'style.json'
 ```

 Well done, a local tile server should have started and you can open a map of Liechtenstein in your browser ([http://localhost:9000/](http://localhost:9000/))!